3 Questions for Better Decisions

 - I think I did this in 2008 too.
 But I don’t think I got in while it was low.
 It was still too uncertain.
 Pretty sure I lost a bunch on that.

 Conclusion.
-How might your decision change?
+How might your decisions change?

 - I will decrease the amount I commit to this only to the amount I’m willing to lose and put the rest in my equity investment plan.